mk-fg/reliable-discord-client-irc-daemon/README.rst

 IRC-translation clients (like this one):

 - bitlbee_ + bitlbee-discord_ - similar IRC interface
-- bitlbee_ + libpurple (from Pidgin_) - same idea, diff discord implementation
+- bitlbee_ + libpurple (from Pidgin_) - diff discord implementation from above
-- ircdiscord_ - Go client proxy, based on same lib as gtkcord_ and 6cord_, quite basic atm
+- ircdiscord_ - Go client proxy, based on same lib as gtkcord_ and 6cord_

 Graphical UI (GUI) clients: